toronto blue jays players most home runs in 2006 to 2007

 Willy Adames was 1-4 with a stolen base in Game 3 of the 2024 NL Wild Card Series versus the Mets on October 3.

-Joe Carter hit the most home runs for the Blue Jays in 1992, with 34 home runs.
+Joe Carter launched the most homers for the Blue Jays in 1992, with 34 home runs.

 Between April 10, 1983 and May 6, 2024, Barry Bonds had the most bases on balls, with 2,558 walks.

-Joe Carter smashed the most homers for the Blue Jays in 1991, with 33 home runs.
+Joe Carter crushed the most homers for the Blue Jays in 1991, with 33 homers.

-Fred McGriff hit the most homers for the Blue Jays in 1989, with 36 homers.
+Fred McGriff launched the most homers for the Blue Jays in 1989, with 36 home runs.